CobraKarl/Automate-Vpn-with-NPS/README.md

 Part 3 (Use the file: NPSExtension) and run on the NPS server:

+* Install Azure AD Module and downloads (in download folder) and creates a tenent ID file, copy the tenet id when asked for
 *  Download and open NPS extension (needs to be setup in the GUI, See attached link)
 *  Change directory and run Setup file